doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Thats the public IP address of the network's internet gateway.
 Its the source address that DockerHub sees.

-This happend if Source Network Address Translation is configured for outbound internet requests.
+This happens if Source Network Address Translation is configured for outbound internet requests.

 ![SNAT: Many Clusters, Same Source IP](./4-pulls-from-snat-gateway.drawio.svg)